GeneralScripting/kontoapi-ruby/README.markdown

 Konto API Ruby Library
 ======================

-This library provides an easy way to access the Konto API (https://www.kontoapi.de/), a webservice that performs validity checks and other services regarding german bank accounts.
+This library provides an easy way to access the [Konto API](https://www.kontoapi.de/), a webservice that performs validity checks and other services regarding german bank accounts.

 INSTALLATION
 ------------